 After they have a characterizing voice, professional tuning and their final presence, I give my flutes the Prana logo.

 Step 6: Applying natural oils & finishers

 Applying oils and finishers is the last step in my flutemaking process.
-All finishers and oils that I use are 100% natural & biodegradable.
-I start with applying pure almond oil to the inside chambers of my flutes.
+All finishers and oils that I use are made from natural & foodsafe products.
+I start with applying Prana bore oil (based on 100% pure almond oil) to the inside chambers of my flutes.
 This first layer penetrates into the wood, sealing the pores and acting as a protector against fungi and bacteria.